-In CNRM-CM6-1-HR, the river discharges of the river routing component (TRIP, 0.5°) are interpolated on the ocean model grid (0.5°).
+In CNRM-CM6-1-HR, the river discharges of the riverrouting component (TRIP, 0.5°) are interpolated on the ocean model grid (0.5°).
 Despite the global water budget is conserved, this interpolation results in large errors in regional runoff amounts (Voldoire, 2020).
 For instance, a large overestimate is found for the runoff of the Rhone, one of the major rivers in the IBI western Mediterranean domain, which causes a 4 psu freshwater bias in CNRM-CM6-1-HR in this region (Fig. S2).
 For the IBI-CCS_corr simulation, the river runoff forcing is thus taken directly from the daily runoff simulated by TRIP (Table 1) and interpolated on the 1/12° grid.
-Therefore, in IBI-CCS_corr, the RCM does not receive the same amount of runoff as in IBI-CCS raw and the ocean component of CNRM-CM6-1-HR.
+Therefore, in IBI-CCS_corr, the RCM does not receive the same amount of runoff as in IBI-CCS_raw and the ocean component of CNRM-CM6-1-HR.

-Sea Surface Height tuning in the Mediterranean Sea
+Sea surface height tuning in the Mediterranean Sea

 In the Mediterranean Sea, the excess of evaporation over precipitation and river runoff is compensated by a net inflow of fresh Atlantic waters.
-These waters are transformed into denser waters and leave the Mediterranean Sea as deep currents through Gibraltar Strait.
+These waters are transformed into denser waters and leave the Mediterranean Sea as deep currents through the Strait of Gibraltar.
 Therefore, realistic exchanges through the strait are of great importance for modeling volume transport and water mass properties.
-The net transport through Gibraltar Strait is directly related to the difference in pressure between the Atlantic Ocean and Mediterranean Sea, which is linked to the difference of SSH between the two basins (Soto-Navarro et al., 2010).
+The net transport through the Strait of Gibraltar is directly related to the difference in pressure between the Atlantic Ocean and Mediterranean Sea, which is linked to the difference of SSH between the two basins (Soto-Navarro et al., 2010).
 The bias corrections (Sect.
-2.2.1) allow the ocean mean state of GLORYS2V4, and thus a more realistic representation of the water masses than in the GCM, to be obtained.
-However, GLORYS2V4 has a mean SSH bias of approximately -0.1 m in the Mediterranean Sea in comparison to the Mean Dynamic Topography observations from CNES-CLS-18 (Mulet et al., 2021); see Supplementary Materials (Fig. S5).
+2.2.1) allow the ocean mean state of GLO-RYS2V4, and thus a more realistic representation of the water masses than in the GCM, to be obtained.
+However, GLO-RYS2V4 has a mean SSH bias of approximately -0.1 m in the Mediterranean Sea in comparison to the mean dynamic topography observations from CNES-CLS-18 (Mulet et al., 2021); see the Supplement (Fig. S5).
 In consequence, the bias correction applied on the SSH (Sect.
-2.2.1) is not sufficient to obtain a more accurate net transport through Gibraltar Strait.
+2.2.1) is not sufficient to obtain a more accurate net transport through the Strait of Gibraltar.
 A tuning has been added to improve it in the IBI-CCS_corr simulation.
-A SSH corrective value of +0.1 m is thus applied to the east Mediterranean boundary at each time step and boundary grid point to compensate for the GLORYS2V4 bias and to obtain a proper difference of SSH between the two basins.
+A SSH corrective value of +0.1 m is thus applied to the east Mediterranean boundary at each time step and boundary grid point to compensate for the GLO-RYS2V4 bias and to obtain a proper difference of SSH between the two basins.
 The mass correction is added to the local T/S values.